Epic-legend128/Graph-Algorithms/README.md

 ## Graph Representation
-  A graph is a structure made up of vertices and edges.
+A graph is a structure made up of <strong>vertices and edges</strong>.
 Vertices, also known as nodes, are connected through the edges.
 There are many ways to represent a graph in programming, and choosing the right one depends on your purpose.
-In the code of this repository, I will be using a vector composed of the nodes of the graph, where each node will be represented using a custom struct.
+In the code of this repository, I will be using a vector composed of the nodes of the graph, where each node will be represented using a class.
 However, there are also other ways to accomplish the same thing, each with its own advantages and disadvantages.

 ### Vector of Vertices
-  A vector of vertices is what I am going to be using throughout this repository.
-Basically, I created a struct to act as a node which holds its value, a pointer to each neighbouring node as well as the weight of the edge connecting them and a way to add edges from one node to another.
+I am going to be using a <strong>class</strong> to represent a single vertex throughout most of this repository and in some cases put each of the nodes in a vector.
+Basically, I created a class to act as a node which holds its <strong>value</strong>, a <strong>pointer</strong> to each neighbouring node as well as the <strong>weight</strong> of the edge connecting them and a way to add edges from one node to another.
 The code for the node is the following:

 ```c++
 class Vertex {